rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 * Access Token - This is the token provided by the internal User SDK as the "authentication token" value.
 * ID Tracking Identifier - This is the value provided by the internal identity SDK as the "tracking identifier" value.

+To help IAM identify users, please keep user information in the preference object up to date.
+After logout is complete, please ensure that all `UserInfoProvider` methods in the preference object return `null` or empty string.

 **<font color="red">Notes for Rakuten Developers:</font>**
 * **Only provide Access token if the user is logged in.**
 * **The internal IAM backend only supports production Access token.**